juandesi/mqtt-connector/docs/40_security.md

 # Security

 Security in MQTT is divided in multiple layers.
 Each layer prevents different kinds of attacks.
 The goal of MQTT is to provide a lightweight and easy-to-use communication protocol for the Internet of Things.
 The protocol itself specifies only a few security mechanisms.
-MQTT implementations commonly use other state-of-the-art security standards: for example, SSL/TLS for transport security.
+MQTT implementations commonly use other state-of-the-art security standards, for example SSL/TLS for transport security.
 Since security is difficult, it makes sense to build upon generally accepted standards.
 {: .fs-5 .fw-300 }

 ## Transport Level